redpanda-data/connect/website/docs/guides/bloblang/methods.md

 :::caution BETA
 This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.
 :::
 Attempts to format a timestamp value as a string according to a specified strftime-compatible format.
-Timestamp values can either be a numerical unix time in seconds (with up to nanosecond precision via decimals), or a string in ISO 8601 format.
+Timestamp values can either be a numerical unix time in seconds (with up to nanosecond precision via decimals), or a string in RFC3339 format.

 #### Parameters